 The 3D Cadastral Survey Data Model and Exchange (3D CSDM) work aims to create a widely adopted standard across Australia and New Zealand for exchanging digital cadastral survey information between the survey industry and government land administration agencies.

-LINZ is leading the project in partnership with Department of Environment, Land, Water and Planning (Victoria), the Department of Customer Service (New South Wales), Landgate (Western Australia), and the Department of Natural Resources, Mines and Energy (Queensland).
+LINZ is leading the project in partnership with Department of Environment, Land, Water and Planning (Victoria), the Department of Customer Service (New South Wales), Landgate (Western Australia), and the Department of Resources (Queensland).

 The project has two primary objectives: